marioroy/linux-cgroup-always/README.md

 **cgterm_nice**

-Alternatively, the `cgterm_nice [-20..19]` function can be used to get/set the nice value using the same values as the `nice` command, ranging from -20 to 19.
+Alternatively, the `cgterm_nice [-20..19]` function can be used to get/set the value using the same values as the `nice` command, ranging from -20 to 19.
 A cgroup with a lower value will receive a relative larger CPU share.

 ```bash
 # terminal one